Music Marketing Trends to Expect in 2023:

-Mobile has been dominating for several years now and moving into 2020 it will be important to get creative and start taking advantage of micro-moments.
+Mobile is dominant and moving into 2023 it will be important to get creative and start taking advantage of micro-moments.
 Micro-moments are impulse decisions that are made based on the fear of missing out or other reasons.

 The primary example of this is shoppable social media feeds, and this will start to be combined with video and AR/VR for the ultimate experience.